vitelabs/vuilder-docs/docs/api/contract/built-in-contracts/quota.md

 > Note: multiple records will be created if one account stakes for the same beneficiary more than once.

 - **Parameters**:
-  * `beneficiary`: `address` Address of quota beneficiary
+  * `beneficiary`: `address` Address of the quota beneficiary

 ### `CancelQuotaStaking`

-Cancel a staking, retrieve locked VITE after the lock-up expires and release quota.
+Cancel a staking, retrieve locked VITE after the lock-up period expires, and release the quota.

 - **Parameters**:
   * `id`: `bytes32` Staking id

 ### `StakeForQuotaWithCallback`

 Lock VITE for quota.
 This function is designed for calling from a contract.
-The contract should implement the callback in order to receive the staking result.
+The contract should implement the callback to receive the staking result.
 The minimum locking amount is 134 VITE.

 - **Parameters**:
-  * `beneficiary`: `address` Address of quota beneficiary
+  * `beneficiary`: `address` Address of the quota beneficiary
-  * `stakeHeight`: `uint64` Lock-up period in the numbers of snapshot blocks.
+  * `stakeHeight`: `uint64` Lock-up period in the number of snapshot blocks.
 The minimum lock-up height is 259,200.

 ### Callback `StakeForQuotaWithCallback`

 The callback function of `StakeForQuotaWithCallback`.
-This callback will be called by Quota contract to notify staking result.
+This callback will be called by the Quota contract to notify the staking result.

 - **Parameters**:
   * `id`: `bytes32`   Staking id
-  * `success`: `bool` This flag is used to indicate whether the staking is successful
+  * `success`: `bool` This flag is used to indicate whether the staking was successful

 ### `CancelQuotaStakingWithCallback`

-Cancel a staking, retrieve locked VITE after the lock-up expires and release quota.
+Cancel a staking, retrieve locked VITE after the lock-up period expires, and release the quota.
 This function is designed for calling from a contract.
-The contract should implement the callback in order to receive the cancel staking result.
+The contract should implement the callback to receive the cancel staking result.

 - **Parameters**:
   * `id`: `bytes32` Staking id

 ### Callback `CancelQuotaStakingWithCallback`

 The callback function of `CancelQuotaStakingWithCallback`.
-This callback will be called by Quota contract to notify cancel staking result.
+This callback will be called by the Quota contract to notify the cancel staking result.

 - **Parameters**:
   * `id`: `bytes32`   Staking id
-  * `success`: `bool` This flag is used to indicate whether the staking is cancelled
+  * `success`: `bool` This flag is used to indicate whether the staking was cancelled